Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

     secondsAgos = new uint32[](4);
     secondsAgos[0] = 0;
     secondsAgos[1] = 13;
-    secondsAgos[2] = 18;
+    secondsAgos[2] = 17;
-    secondsAgos[3] = 19;
+    secondsAgos[3] = 18;

     int56[] memory tickCumulatives = pool.observe(secondsAgos);
-    assertEq(tickCumulatives[0], 1607077);
+    assertEq(tickCumulatives[0], 1607059);
-    assertEq(tickCumulatives[1], 511164);
+    assertEq(tickCumulatives[1], 511146);
-    assertEq(tickCumulatives[2], 85194);
+    assertEq(tickCumulatives[2], 170370);
-    assertEq(tickCumulatives[3], 0);
+    assertEq(tickCumulatives[3], 85176);
     ...
 ```

 1. The earliest observed price is 0, which is the initial observation that's set when the pool is deployed.
+However,
+since the cardinality was set to 3 and we made 3 swaps, it was overwritten by the last observation.
-1. After the first swap, tick 85176 was observed (which is the initial price of the pool).
-However, it wasn't tracked
+1. During the first swap, tick 85176 was observed, which is the initial price of the pool–recall that the price before
-because the swap was made in the same block where the pool was deployed.
+a swap is observed.
-1. Next returned accumulated price is 85194 (~5008 USDC/ETH), which was the price after the first swap.
-Since we requested
+1. Next returned accumulated price is 170370, which is `85176 + 85194`.
+The former is the previous accumulator value,
-this point 1 second after the observation, the accumulated price is simply `1 * 85194`.
+the latter is the price after the first swap that was observed during the second swap.
-1. Next returned accumulated price is 511164, which is `6 * 85194`–we requested the point 6 seconds after the observation
+1. Next returned accumulated price is 511146, which is `(511146 - 170370) / (17 - 13) = 85194`, the accumulated price
-was made.
+between the second and the third swap.
-1. Finally, the most recent observation is 1607077, which is `(1607077 - 511164) / (20 - 7) = 84301`, which is ~4581
+1. Finally, the most recent observation is 1607059, which is `(1607059 - 511146) / (20 - 7) = 84301`, which is ~4581
-USDC/ETH, the price after the second swap that was observed after the third swap.
+USDC/ETH, the price after the second swap that was observed during the third swap.

 I hope this makes sense!